 In February 2014, 22 national bodies involved in health, policing, social care, housing, local government and the third sector – including Mind –signed the Crisis Care Concordat.
 Now, we are working together to make the Concordat a reality on the ground.

-We are speaking with local service providers and agencies about signing the Concordat and working with their colleagues to improve crisis care provision.
-We are also speaking to our supporters, members and campaigners to mobilise them locally to demand that local agencies take action and sign up to the Concordat.
+We're speaking with local service providers and agencies about signing the Concordat and working with their colleagues to improve crisis care provision.
+We're also speaking to our supporters, members and campaigners to mobilise them locally to demand that local agencies take action and sign up for the Concordat.

-Already, fewer people in Wales with a mental health problem are being held in police custody.
-However there is much more to do to put local plans into action, embed joint working and grow the ambitions set out in the Concordat.
-We can build on the momentum we have now established, and work with our partners to make sure people in crisis get the right help at the right time.
+Already, fewer people in Wales with mental health problems are being held in police custody.
+However, there's much more to do to put local plans into action, embed joint working and grow the ambitions set out in the Concordat.
+We can build on the momentum we've now established, and work with our partners to make sure those of us in crisis get the right help at the right time.